 Students will explore and develop a range of drama skills and ways of communicating thoughts and ideas to an audience.
 They will develop a range of skills as an actor.
 They will learn how to respond to stimuli, including text.
 They will also learn how to develop portrayal of character in a range of ways and develop knowledge and understanding of form, structure, genre and style when creating and presenting drama.
 Students will develop knowledge and understanding of social and cultural influences on drama.
-They will also learn how to evaluate their own progress and that of other students.
+They will also learn how to respond to stimuli, students will develop knowledge and understanding of social and cultural influences on drama.